The need for master data management

 In this guide, you will find answers to all your questions about master data management: what it is, why do you need it, how can you manage it, and how it compares to other disciplines.
 Let’s begin.

 The processes or transactions happening in a business always involve a certain set of entities or concepts.
 Depending on a business’s line of operation, these entities may differ, but generally, they include following data assets:

 These items are usually termed as master data.
 All tasks, processes, or transactions being performed in a business involve one or more of these master data objects.

 Example of master data objects

-As an example, consider this transaction:
+As a master data management example, consider this transaction:

 Customer A buys product X from location Y.